-We were incorporated in April 2017.
-In August 2018, we entered into multiple agreements with Penn to develop the CAAR T technology to treat B cell-mediated autoimmune diseases.
+We were incorporated in April 2017 and started principal operations in August 2018.
 Our operations to date have been financed primarily by net proceeds of \$86.4 million from the sale of convertible notes and convertible preferred stock and net proceeds of \$71.0 million from the sale of common stock in our initial public offering, or IPO, in October 2019.
-In 2021, we raised \$49.7 million, with net proceeds of \$48.3 million, in "at-the-market" offerings, pursuant to a Sales Agreement, or the Sales Agreement, with Cowen and Company, LLC, or the Sales Agent, which provides for the offering, issuance and sale of up to an aggregate amount of \$75.0 million of our common stock.
-As of June 30, 2022, we had \$96.8 million in cash and cash equivalents and investments.
+In 2021, we raised \$49.7 million, with net proceeds of \$48.3 million, in "at-the-market" offerings, pursuant to a Sales Agreement, or the 2020 Sales Agreement, with Cowen and Company, LLC, or the Sales Agent, which provided for the offering, issuance and sale of up to an aggregate amount of \$75.0 million of our common stock.
+As of March 31, 2023, we had \$93.8 million in cash and cash equivalents.